naidaire/lesson13_logstic_regression/README.md

 | Extra Materials | Examples of Logistic Regression Implementation | [Here](./examples/) |
 | Labs | Bank Marketing Lab and Multi-LogReg using Iris Lab | [Here](./labs/) |

-The datasets are used because they are familiar datasets from previous lessons and have binary targets for logistic regression.
+> These datasets were chosen because they are familiar datasets from previous lessons and have binary targets for logistic regression.

 ---

 ## Learning Objectives

+After this lesson, students will be able to:
 - **Recall** how to perform linear regression in scikit-learn.
 - **Demonstrate** why logistic regression is a better alternative for classification than linear regression.
 - **Understand** the concepts of probability, odds, e, log, and log-odds in relation to machine learning.